Manage and Edit New Submissions

 This is your opportunity to fix a contributor's typos, spelling errors, and serious grammar mistakes, and to make any other changes you want.
 All the edits are done inside the Submission Content section.

-Steps To Edit New Submissions
+Steps to Edit New Submissions

 1. Click on the Title edit box to make any corrections or changes.